Bees in mythology: European mythology

 In European folklore and custom, telling the bees of important events in the family (particularly births and deaths) was vital to keep the bees content and happy in their hive.

 In Britain and Ireland there is a folklore where if a bumblebee buzzes around your window at home, there is a guest that will arrive soon.
 The bumblebee even tells the gender of the visitor based on the tail of the bee.
 Red means the visitor is male, white means the visitor is a female.
 It is even said that if you are to kill the bee, the visitor will bring nothing but bad luck.

-The Ancients had several Bee Gods and Goddesses, such as the Lithuanian Bee Goddess Austėja and her husband the Bee God Bubilas, the Roman Goddess Mellonia and the Slavic God Zosim; bees were also associated with other Deities such as Artemis, Aphrodite, Brighid, Rhea, and Vishnu.

 Bees have a special status for Albanians.
 The bee is considered a sacred animal, associated with human life.
 When an animal ceases to live, Albanians use the verb ngordh or cof; when a bee ceases to live, they use the verb vdes (which is used to refer to human death).
 Meaning that for Albanians bees are beings of a higher caste, like humans.
 The bee also has a special status in the Albanian customary law – the Kanun – which dedicates specific laws that deal with beehive possession, damage and theft, the value of the bee, and the ownership of swarms of bees.